trebisky/Rockchip/README.md

 * printf - add printf to the blink demo (and more)
 * hello2 - uart driver with complete hardware initialization
 * inter - generate an interrupt

+These projects do interesting things without relying upon U-boot to load them.

 * make_boot - put U-Boot onto TF card
 * mkrock - make a bootable idbloader file
 * bare_blink - blink demo loaded directly by bootrom